czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

     - OCaml handles multi-parameter functions through currying → function takes 1 argument, then returns a function to take in the - next argument, and so on
     - Nowadays, this is not simply a notational convenience
     - Can also pass as a tuple
-    - Currying more powerful → don’t need all of the parameters when the function is called
+    - Currying more powerful → don't need all of the parameters when the function is called
-  - If you just write `x y z`, it’s parsed as 2 function calls
+  - If you just write `x y z`, it's parsed as 2 function calls
     - First is a call to `x`, then a call to whatever `x y` returns
-    - OCaml’s optimizer optimizes away the excess `call` and `ret` instructions or uses cheaper versions of the instructions
+    - OCaml's optimizer optimizes away the excess `call` and `ret` instructions or uses cheaper versions of the instructions
     - When these execute, the code knows about the first parameter, how?
       - OCaml interpreter could clone the machine code and mentally substitutes the first parameter for all of its occurrences → now has a new machine code sequence for next function
       - Typically, OCaml interpreter creates a pointer that implements the next function